MyFord Touch: Criticism

 Unreliability of the MyFord Touch system has been cited by J.D.
-Powers & Associates as the primary factor contributing to a decline in Ford's standing in the 2011 "Initial Quality Survey" of new car purchasers.
+Power & Associates as the primary factor contributing to a decline in Ford's standing in the 2011 "Initial Quality Survey" of new car purchasers.
 The study ranked 2011 Ford vehicles' initial quality in 23rd position, down from fifth position in 2010.
 The ranking of Lincoln vehicles, a Ford subsidiary that also uses the Touch system branded as "MyLincoln Touch," declined from eighth to 17th place year over year.
 Consumer Reports recommends that no one consider buying used 2011 Ford Edges equipped with MyFord Touch systems.
 As Ford has expanded availability of its MyFord Touch system to more vehicles (e.g. the 2013 Ford Flex), Consumer Reports has downgraded its ratings for vehicles so equipped.

 Early purchasers of the first generation MyFord Touch system complained that MyFord Touch systems crashed without warning, did not reliably respond to touch commands, and often failed to sync with mobile phones and iPods.
 The March 2012 MyFord Touch upgrade, addressed some of these performance issues, however even the latest MyFord Touch systems (on the 2013 Ford Flex, for example) use capacitive, rather than standard, switches that lack positive feel and are extremely difficult to use with gloves on.

 Initial reception of the March 2012 software upgrade, which overhauled the user interface and addressed many performance issues, has been largely positive.
 There has since been several incremental software upgrades, addressing some issues that have plagued the system since its introduction, such as touchscreen menu lag and voice recognition commands.
 However, problems remain, and some owners continue to experience difficulties with the system, even with the new upgrade fully installed.
 As a result of falling reliability rankings and widespread customer complaints, Ford announced they would extend the warranty on the MyFord Touch system to five years with unlimited miles, up from three years and 36,000 miles.
 Some owners have expressed their hope that Ford will continue upgrading the MyFord Touch system until it fulfills its original design promises; meanwhile owners must make do with remaining glitches.

-In order to address the many criticisms on the Microsoft-powered system, Ford decided to use Blackberry's QNX CAR Platform for Infotainment beginning in 2015, referred to by Ford as Sync 3.
+In order to address the many criticisms on the Microsoft-powered system, Ford decided to use BlackBerry's QNX CAR Platform for Infotainment beginning in 2015, referred to by Ford as Sync 3.
 This QNX-based system has been shown to be much more responsive and stable.
 Unfortunately, it does not appear that Ford will allow owners of vehicles with MyFord Touch to upgrade to Sync 3.